tymyrddin/purple/source/docs/ai-security/human.md

 causal explanation, their subsequent investigation is shaped by that frame.
 They tend to look for evidence that confirms or rules out the proposed explanation rather than approaching the data fresh.
-An attacker who can plant the wrong explanation in the summary can direct hours of investigative work toward a dead end, and the analyst's activity will look entirely rational given what they were told at the start.
+An attacker who can plant the wrong explanation in the summary can direct hours of investigative work towards a dead end, and the analyst's activity will look entirely rational given what they were told at the start.

 ## Thin teams more vulnerable to this